wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_USER

-When a JDBC user store is used as a primary or secondary user store, the user details will be stored in this table upon user creation.
+When a JDBC userstore is used as a primary or secondary userstore, the user details will be stored in this table upon user creation.
 Following are the columns of the table.